james-millner/strava-api-token-generator/README.md

 ### Docker Hub
 Alternatively the docker image is published to the docker hub.
 Available here: https://hub.docker.com/r/jmillnerdev/strava-app

-I will try to build and push as many interations, the images are all tagged with git commit hashes.
-However I need to come up with a better way to tag images - Likely solution will be git tags in the not so distant future.

 ### Run Instructions

 #### Prerequisites